Skip to main content

 cd your-connector-name

-2. Open main.js in your code editor.
+2. Open main.ts in your code editor.

 3. Modify the file to add your custom logic, adjusting API interactions, data processing, and error handling as needed.

-Step 3: Customize the Connector Configuration
+Step 4: Customize the Connector Configuration

 The configuration for your connector, including its name, associated models, and any specific settings, is defined in a config.js file.
 Here, you also define the connector's properties and descriptions.